nytud/xtsv/README.md

         (em_dummy, ('dummy-tagger', 'emDummy')),
     ]
     ```
+4. Update README.md with the short description of the newly added module and add neccessary documentaion (e.g. extra installation instructions)

-1. Test, commit and push
+4. Test, commit and push (create a pull request if you want to include your module in other's pipeline)

 ## Installation